Honorable J. Clifford Wallace, United States Court of Appeals, Ninth Circuit, 2004 – 2005

-- Mallinckrodt in its pending spin-off of its specialty generics business, its $1.2 billion acquisition of Sucampo Pharmaceuticals, its $1.3 billion acquisition of Therakos from The Gores Group, its $2.3 billion acquisition of Ikaria from a Madison Dearborn-led investor group, its $5.6 billion acquisition of Questcor Pharmaceuticals and its $1.4 billion acquisition of Cadence Pharmaceuticals
+- Mallinckrodt in its proposed spin-off of its specialty generics business; its $1.2 billion acquisition of Sucampo Pharmaceuticals; its $1.3 billion acquisition of Therakos from The Gores Group; its $2.3 billion acquisition of Ikaria from a Madison Dearborn-led investor group; its $5.6 billion acquisition of Questcor Pharmaceuticals; and its $1.4 billion acquisition of Cadence Pharmaceuticals

 - Medtronic in its $6.1 billion divestiture of a portion of its patient monitoring and recovery division to Cardinal Health

 - Abbott Laboratories in its $25 billion acquisition of St. Jude Medical; and its $4.3 billion divestiture of its vision care business to Johnson & Johnson

 - Perrigo Company plc in its successful defense against a $26 billion hostile takeover offer by Mylan N.V.

 - Covidien in its $50 billion sale to Medtronic; its spin-off of Mallinckrodt; and its reincorporation from Bermuda to Ireland

 - Forest Laboratories in its $28 billion sale to Actavis